 The cab display module (CDM) must be programmed for this configuration.
-Refer to Activating the Double Windrow Attachment (DWA), page 98.
+Refer to Activating the Double Windrow Attachment (DWA), page 100.

 Switch (A) may be used instead of the DWA switches on the ground speed lever (GSL).
+If using switch (A) is not desired, the controls can be swapped to the reel fore/aft buttons on the GSL.